-Accelerated Device Approval Services LLC ("ADAS") can review your 510(k) application, on behalf of the FDA, as a Third-Party Reviewer for various low-risk medical devices.
-We are the most well-established Third-Party Reviewer making clearance decisions on 510(k) applications.
-For example, according to an independent poll by FDA-Insider.com, we are considered to be the best overall Third-Party Reviewer: http://www.fda-insider.com/top-third-party-reviewers.htm
+Accelerated Device Approval Services ("ADAS") can review your 510(k) application, on behalf of the FDA, as a Third-Party Reviewer for various low-risk medical devices.
+We are the fastest method to get your 510(k) cleared by the FDA.

 1. What are the advantages of conducting a 510(k) Third-Party Review with ADAS?

 On average, our applicants can begin selling their device more than two months earlier than if they applied directly with the FDA.
 For example, according to page 173 of the FDA´s Quarterly Performance Review, the FDA takes an average of 131 days to decide on their 510(k) applications: https://www.fda.gov/media/115762/download

 2. What are the 510(k) Third-Party Review Fees?